 Make notes, not edits

-But in this initial website audit, we’re really focusing on identifying problems with our current website, and then we’ll get into solutions to those problems once we have them all clearly outlined.
+In this initial audit, we’re much more focused on identifying the problems with our current website.
+We’ll get into solutions once we have the problems clearly outlined.
+Because then we can prioritize.

 Auditing Your Website